Atlanta Holiday Guide :: Atlanta Holiday Light Displays

 4770 N Peachtree Rd, Dunwoody

-With more than 100,000 lights, a fire-breathing dragon, a 30-foot Grinch inflatable, tons of eye-catching Christmas movie scenes, a 35-foot Frosty the Snowman and SO MUCH more, this house must be on your list to visit this year.
-They welcome visits every night and shining later Friday and Saturday.
+With more than 100,000 lights, a fire-breathing dragon, a 30-foot Grinch inflatable, tons of eye-catching Christmas movie scenes, a 35-foot Frosty the Snowman, and SO MUCH more, this house must be on your list to visit this year.
+They welcome visits every night and shine later on Friday and Saturday.

 20 Valley Dr, Hiram